cargicar/RL_from_andy_jones/Home.md

 ### Miscellaneous
  * 2👍 [Lilian Weng's Blog on RL](https://lilianweng.github.io/lil-log/tag/reinforcement-learning), a *phenomenal* set of survey posts on different areas of RL.
- * 3👍 [RL Subreddit](https://www.reddit.com/r/reinforcementlearning/), the main hub for the RL community
  * 2👍 [TalkRL Podcast](https://www.talkrl.com/) is all about Reinforcement Learning

 ### Frameworks and Libraries